9beach/mpv-config/README.md

 This script adds a simple feature to well-known `autoload.lua`.

 - `disabled=yes` as default value.
-- Adds a script message and keybinds, `find-and-add-files` and `Ctrl+j, Meta+j`.
+- Adds a script message and keybinds, `find-and-add-files` and `Ctrl+j, Alt+j, Meta+j`.
 So you can add all the files from the folder of currently playing file with the hot keys.
 If you want it automatically, set `disabled=no`.